LuxoftAKutsan/sdl_evolution/proposals/nnnn-split_policies.md

 ![New design approach](../assets/proposals/nnnn-split_policies/split_policy.png)

-### Internal arhitecture
+### Internal architecture

 SDL will extract Service information and usage statistics from original policy data base and Policy Component.

 #### Use LastState for policy storage

 Communication between SDL and PolicyServer established via jsons.
 There is no reason to use SQL for internal policy storage.
-SDL should use Last state component for storing all information related to :
+SDL should use Last state component for storing all information related to:

  - Resumption
  - Policies
  - Usage Statistics
  - Service Information

-`LastState` component is responcible for apropriate storing\loading data and manage multithreading access.
+`LastState` component is responsible for appropriate storing/loading data and managing multithreading access.

 Hight Level design: